theRealAph/ScopeLocals/README.md

 ## Migrating to extent-local variables

-In general, for the reasons we've listed above, extent local variables are likely to be useful in many cases where thread-local variables are used today.
+In general, for the reasons we've listed above, extent-local variables are likely to be useful in many cases where thread-local variables are used today.
 We continue to support thread-local variables, even with virtual threads, despite them not being ideal when threads are very